Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 An Example of the Supermarket Supply Chain

-Sometimes, the supermarket supply chain can be hard to understand on an abstract level, so let’s use an example of a humble loaf of bread.
+Sometimes, the supermarket supply chain is difficult to understand on an abstract level, so let’s use an example of a humble loaf of bread.

 As different styles of bread (e.g., wholegrain, buttermilk, white, slider buns, etc.) get more or less popular, it will strain the various stages of the supply chain that must constantly react to customer demands.